Diversity terms are all over the place. Do you know the meaning of BIPOC, Folx or Culture Add? I didn’t…until I looked it up!

 Acculturation — Acculturation means a process when members of a cultural group adopt the patterns, beliefs, languages, and behaviors of another group’s culture.

 ADA — ADA is an abbreviation for the Americans with Disabilities Act.
-The ADA is a civil rights law that prohibits discrimination against people with disabilities.
+The ADA is a civil rights law that prohibits discrimination against people with disabilities and comes with it’s own set of guidelines.

 ADHD/ADD — What is ADHD?
 Attention Deficit Hyperactivity Disorder (sometimes referred to as ADD or Attention Deficit Disorder) means that a person has difficulty with attention span, activity levels, and impulsive actions.